varun20020124/varun20020124/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am a recent Computer Engineering & Applied Mathematics graduate from Umass Amherst, passionate about Backend Development, Distributed Systems, Agentic AI & LLMs and Machine Learning.<br>I am seeking early career Software Engineering opportunities<br>
+I am a recent Computer Engineering & Applied Mathematics graduate from UMass Amherst, passionate about Backend Development, Distributed Systems, Agentic AI & LLMs, and Machine Learning.
+I am seeking early career Software Engineering opportunities.

 # 🚀 What I'm Up To

 - Working through the **Neetcode 250** to deepen my command of data structures, algorithms, and problem-solving patterns.
 - Studying the foundations and trade-offs of **distributed systems** to strengthen my systems design skills.
 - Exploring **agentic workflows** and the evolving capabilities of **LLMs** to build more intelligent, autonomous applications.

+## 🚀 What I'm Up To

+🧠 Working through the **Neetcode 250** to deepen my command of data structures & algorithms.
+🌐 Studying distributed systems and systems design fundamentals
+🤖 Exploring agentic workflows and LLM powered applications using **LangChain**, **LlamaIndex**, **OpenAI APIs**, and **vector databases** like **FAISS**

 ## 🌐 Socials: